Borgli/GMod-Escape/README.md

-+# secretOHMproject
+# secretOHMproject
-+Repository for the Ohm project known as "horror escape"
+Repository for the Ohm project known as "horror escape"

 ##How to install: